 Founder & President - Dr. Leonardo Interactive Webservices, LLC

 I got my start in technology in 1983 at the same time the IBM PC was first introduced.
-I was twenty-one years old and working with my father at our small software company, Professional Design Systems (PDS), developing accounting and tax application systems for CPA, public accounting and professional tax preparation firms.
+I was twenty-one years old and working with my father at our small software company, Professional Design Systems (PDS), developing accounting and tax application systems for CPA and professional tax preparation firms.
 My dad was the programmer and I wrote the software operating manuals and promotional materials.

 In 1998, PDS was acquired by a division of Thomson Reuters Corporation.
-The acquiring company offered a position, but having spent 15 years running a small business I just couldn’t see myself working at a multi-billion dollar publishing conglomerate.
+The acquiring company offered a position, but having spent 15 years growing a small business I just couldn’t see myself working at a huge publishing conglomerate.
 I had two youngsters at the time, and my wife and I had many questions typical of new parents.
 The Internet held limited material on health conditions with practically nothing found on healthcare providers or practices.

 By 2013 MedNet had grown to 60 employees and had built more than 3,500 websites for dental, medical and veterinary practices.
 We were the largest company within our market vertical.
 But the development process was still inefficient since it could often take months to launch even a small website.
 So, I started leveraging our Patient Education Library (which by now contained thousands of topics) by integrating this content within a relational software database connected with an automated development engine.
 The resulting application greatly increased efficiency and improved quality control.
 Websites that previously took weeks to publish and proof were now completed in just hours.